-How to remove Room Echo When Recording Voiceovers
+How To Reduce Room Echo When Recording Voiceovers

 My name is Sameer, and today I am going to talk to you about a problem that many people encounter when recording voiceovers: room echo.